GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/not-leaking-credentials-when-connecting-to-services/en.md

-# Interacting with webapps and services
+# Not leaking credentials when connecting to services

 ```graphql
 query RetrieveProxyArtifactDownloadURLs